F1 in Las Vegas: Dates, times and ticket prices for the showdown on the Strip

-2023 will be a revolutionary year for Formula 1 in the United States - with the focal point behind the first ever Las Vegas Grand Prix.
+2023 is a revolutionary year for Formula 1 in the United States, with the focal point being the first-ever Las Vegas Grand Prix.

-Since acquiring Formula 1 in 2016, Liberty Media have placed much prominence on breaking into the American market, starting by adding the Miami Grand Prix to the calendar in 2022.
+Since acquiring F1 in 2016, Liberty Media has placed much prominence on breaking into the American market, starting by adding the Miami Grand Prix to the calendar in 2022.

-Las Vegas’ inaugural Grand Prix has a fitting place on the 2023 schedule too, serving as the penultimate round of the championship prior to the now-traditional season closer in Abu Dhabi.
+Las Vegas’ inaugural Grand Prix has a fitting place on the 2023 schedule too, serving as the penultimate round of the championship before the now-traditional season closer in Abu Dhabi.

 Witnessing F1 cars flying down the Las Vegas Strip will be an occasion not to be missed.